Stage 3 Water Shortage & Groundwater Emergency

 Soquel Creek Water District has been in Stage 3 since 2014 due to our community's long-term groundwater supply shortage and the threat of seawater intrusion to our water supply.
 Learn more about Seawater Intrusion here.

-Our conservation goal in 2017 & early 2018 is to collectively use 25% less water than in 2013.
+Our conservation goal in 2020 & early 2021 is to collectively use 25% less water than in 2013 (pre-drought usage).
 To achieve this goal, we are suggesting an annual average water use guideline of 50 gallons per person, per day.

-- Efficient Water Use Guideline: During the Stage 3 Water Shortage in 2017 and early 2018, efficient water use is defined as an annual average of 50 gallons per person, per day.
+- Efficient Water Use Guideline: During the Stage 3 Water Shortage in 2020 and early 2021, efficient water use is defined as an annual average of 50 gallons per person, per day.
 This is a general guideline only as each household is unique.
-Customers can use the redesigned monthly water bills to track how they’re doing and do their part to help our community continue achieving its conservation goal.

 - Exterior Structure Washing Restriction: No exterior washing of structures unless for sanitation and health purposes, or if preparing to paint or stain and a pressure washer is used.

 - Save Water Signage Requirement: Businesses and institutions must display provided signage encouraging conservation and reporting of water waste.
 Contact Staff for free signs.

 Our Water Waste rules are always in effect.
 See the Rules of Water Waste.